 A quick word about the Greek yoghurt - I added it because I wanted the end result to taste fresh and also be a bit lighter.
 But if you don't have or don't like Greek yoghurt, you can either sub with sour cream or simply use only the cream.

 The sugar free strawberry jam really makes the recipe taste amazing, so I do recommend you use it.
 As the liquid in the strawberries is reduced by cooking, the taste is super-intense.
 If you feel you CAN'T WAIT though, here's a quick substitution: Mash a few strawberries with a fork, add 1 tsp of powdered erythritol and add a pinch of xanthan gum or ground chia seeds to thicken.

 Feel like making the cream topping super-summery and zingy?
 Instead of the vanilla, add a squeeze of lemon juice and grate some lemon zest into it!
 That'll make this recipe taste similar to these gorgeous low carb cheesecake treats by My Life Cookbook.

 This trifle recipe also works well with mixed berries (raspberries, blueberries, blackberries).

-Here are some of my other strawberry recipes:
+Here are some of my other fruity recipes: